15 seconds by cncdivi

 - Workshop Grade (Least accurate): These are not really suitable for CNC applications, so I won’t quote a spec.

-Try to purchase an “A” grade surface plate in the largest size that you can afford and that fits comfortably in your shop.
+Try to purchase an “A” grade granite surface plate in the largest size that you can afford and that fits comfortably in your shop.
+This grade is intended for inspection work (quality control), and so covers the broadest range of use.

 The ASME (American Society of Mechanical Engineers) has published ASME B89.3.7 — 2013 which is the current standard for granite surface plates.